jliujack/yellowcake/content/posts/2021-09-06-debt-collection-how-to-enforce-an-effective-judgement-in-china.md

 1. Application for Enforcement

-   The Application for Enforcement should state the basic information of the applicant and the party subject to enforcement, the basis of enforcement, the subject matter of enforcement, the property clues available for enforcement, etc.
+   The Application for Enforcement should state the basic information of the applicant and the party subject to enforcement, the basis of enforcement, the subject matter of enforcement, the property information available for enforcement, etc.
 2. Identity materials of the applicant and the party subject to enforcement

 3. Basis of enforcement

    For example, the copy of an effective judgement should be submitted and the original one should be provided for review.